QuanNg1996/Django-Blog/README.md

-# Welcome to the Django-Blog!
+# Welcome to the Blog!

 This blog allows you to record your opinions, stories, and other writings as well as photos.